echonax07/Twitter_depression_detector/README.md

 ```bash
 conda env create --name <env_name> -p <project_directory> -f environment.yml
 ```
-This will create a the env with all the dependencies intalled in the new conda env named `twitter`
+This will create a the env with all the dependencies intalled in the new conda env named `twitter`.

 4. I suggest to use Jupyterlab; as it has useful github extensions especially `Git` for seamless version control and easy collabration

 ## Project organization